 If you are changing your programme of study, your visa must match the programme of study that you are enrolled in.

-For example, if you are changing from a Bachelor of Science (BSc) to a Bachelor of Business (BBus) and your student visa states that you may study the BSc, you need to apply for a VoC to have your visa details changed to allow you to study the BBus before the start of semester.
+For example, if you are changing from a Bachelor of Science (BSc) to a Bachelor of Business (BBus) and your student visa states that you may study the BSc, you need to apply for a Variation of Conditions to have your visa details changed to allow you to study the BBus before the start of semester.

-If you are changing your campus of study but are still enrolled in the same programme, you must apply for a VoC before the start of semester.
-The campus of study on your Student Visa must match the campus you are enrolled in eg. if you are changing your study location from Manawatu to Auckland campus.
+If you are changing your campus of study but are still enrolled in the same programme, you must apply for a Variation of Conditions before the start of semester.
+The campus of study on your student visa must match the campus you are enrolled in eg if you are changing your study location from Manawatū to Auckland campus.

-If you are currently holding a Student Visa and have subsequently changed your enrolment to part-time study, INZ must be informed of the change.
-Apply for a Visitor Visa with a Variation of Condition to allow you to study on a part-time basis.
+If you are currently holding a student visa and have subsequently changed your enrolment to part-time study, Immigration New Zealand must be informed of the change.
+Apply for a visitor visa with a Variation of Condition to allow you to study on a part-time basis.

-International students who are on a Student Visa must be enrolled for the period of which the visa has been granted for.
+International students who are on a student visa must be enrolled for the period of which the visa has been granted for.
 If you intend to take a break from studying in New Zealand, you must apply for another type of visa to remain legal in New Zealand.
-INZ will be advised that you are not enrolled and your Student Visa will be cancelled.
+Immigration New Zealand will be advised that you are not enrolled and your student visa will be cancelled.

 An Interim Visa allows you to stay in New Zealand while waiting for the decision of your next visa application.
-You must apply for another Student Visa before your previous visa expires and INZ may grant you an Interim Visa while your visa is being decided.
-You must provide your Interim Visa with study condition to Massey University before your current visa expires to remain enrolled.
+You must apply for another student visa before your previous visa expires and Immigration New Zealand may grant you an interim visa while your visa is being decided.
+You must provide your interim visa with study condition to us before your current visa expires to remain enrolled.

-Once a decision has been made on your visa application, your Interim Visa is no longer valid, therefore it is important that you provide Massey University with your approved student visa within one week of notification from Immigration New Zealand.
+Once a decision has been made on your visa application, your interim visa is no longer valid, therefore it is important that you provide us with your approved student visa within one week of notification from Immigration New Zealand.

-Students who hold a Work Visa may study part-time (less than 45 credits) if they have been granted a VoC unless they are studying a programme of study which does not exceed the 3 month timeframe.
-Your VoC must be provided to Massey University before the start of semester to remain enrolled.
+Students who hold a work visa may study part-time (less than 45 credits per semester) if they have been granted a Variation of Conditions, unless they are studying a programme of study which does not exceed the 3 month timeframe.
+Your Variation of Conditions must be provided to us before the start of semester to remain enrolled.

-If you intend to study full-time, you must change your visa to a Student Visa before the start of semester.
+If you intend to study full-time, you must change your work visa to a student visa before the start of semester.